benfolsom/LW_integrator/docs/README.md

 # LW Integrator Documentation (2025 refresh)

-This directory hosts the refreshed documentation set for the LW (Liénard–Wiechert) Integrator.
-The previous “user manual / developer guide / API reference” split had drifted out of sync with the codebase, so the docs now focus on the workflows that exist in the repository today.
+This directory hosts the documentation set for the LW (Liénard–Wiechert) Integrator.

-## What’s here now?

 ```
 docs/